-You’ve set up your store and you’re ready to start making your millions.
-But your entire business hinges on this one element – getting the printfile just right, so that your design can be displayed in its full glory that your customer will then bask in for the remainder of the lifetime of that garment.
+You’ve set up your store and you’re ready to start earning a profit.
+But your entire business hinges on this one element – getting the print file just right, so that your design can be displayed in its full glory that your customer will then bask in for the remainder of that garment’s lifetime.

 And just when you think you nailed it, an order has come in and it goes to processing, and the unimaginable happens.

 Your order’s put on HOLD! *gasp!*

 Printing is delayed, and you have to tinker with the design to get the right print file.

 I’m here to say you can get it right the first time!

 I spoke to Printful’s graphics department to identify the most common errors with print files so that you can avoid them the first time around.
 These tips focus on print files for our most popular product: DTG-printed t-shirts.

 To get started, here are some general rules of thumb to keep in mind when thinking about print files: